-The Identity Store is the repository of enterprise users and groups.
-Out-of-the-box the identity store is the WebLogic DefaultAuthenticator.
-Other types of identity stores include LDAP, RDBMS, or custom.
-This store is administered with the WebLogic Administration Console.
+The identity store is the repository of enterprise users and groups and must be LDAP-based.
+Out-of-the-box the identity store is the WebLogic LDAP DefaultAuthenticator.
+Other types of identity stores include Oracle Internet Directory, Sun Directory Server, and Oracle Virtual Directory.

-The Policy Store is the repository of application and system policies.
+The policy store is the repository of application and system policies.
 This store is administered with Oracle Enterprise Manager Fusion Middleware Control.

-The Credential Store is the repository of domain credentials.
-OPSS uses one logical store to keep both policies and credentials.
+The credential store is the repository of credentials.
 This store is administered with Oracle Enterprise Manager Fusion Middleware Control.